szczyglis-dev/py-gpt/README.md

 The following plugins are currently available, and model can use them instantly:

-- `API calls` - plugin lets you connect the model to the external services using custom defined API calls.
+- `API calls` - Plugin lets you connect the model to the external services using custom defined API calls.

-- `Audio Input` - provides speech recognition.
+- `Audio Input` - Provides speech recognition.

-- `Audio Output` - provides voice synthesis.
+- `Audio Output` - Provides voice synthesis.

-- `Autonomous Agent (inline)` - enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
+- `Autonomous Agent (inline)` - Enables autonomous conversation (AI to AI), manages loop, and connects output back to input.
 This is the inline Agent mode.

 - `Bitbucket` - Access Bitbucket API to manage repositories, issues, and pull requests.

-- `Chat with Files (LlamaIndex, inline)` - plugin integrates `LlamaIndex` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database).
+- `Chat with Files (LlamaIndex, inline)` - Plugin integrates `LlamaIndex` storage in any chat and provides additional knowledge into context (from indexed files and previous context from database).

-- `Code Interpreter` - responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
+- `Code Interpreter` - Responsible for generating and executing Python code, functioning much like the Code Interpreter on ChatGPT, but locally.
 This means a model can interface with any script, application, or code.
 Plugins can work in conjunction to perform sequential tasks; for example, the `Files` plugin can write generated Python code to a file, which the `Code Interpreter` can execute it and return its result to model.

-- `Context history (calendar, inline)` - provides access to context history database.
+- `Context history (calendar, inline)` - Provides access to context history database.

-- `Crontab / Task scheduler` - plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.
+- `Crontab / Task scheduler` - Plugin provides cron-based job scheduling - you can schedule tasks/prompts to be sent at any time using cron-based syntax for task setup.

-- `Custom Commands` - allows you to create and execute custom commands on your system.
+- `Custom Commands` - Allows you to create and execute custom commands on your system.

-- `Experts (inline)` - allows calling experts in any chat mode.
+- `Experts (inline)` - Allows calling experts in any chat mode.
 This is the inline Experts (co-op) mode.

 - `Facebook` - Manage user info, pages, posts, and photos on Facebook pages.

-- `Files I/O` - provides access to the local filesystem, enabling a model to read and write files, as well as list and create directories.
+- `Files I/O` - Provides access to the local filesystem, enabling a model to read and write files, as well as list and create directories.

 - `GitHub` - Access GitHub API to manage repositories, issues, and pull requests.

 - `Google` - Access Gmail, Drive, Docs, Maps, Calendar, Contacts, Colab, YouTube, Keep - for managing emails, files, events, notes, video info, and contacts.

-- `Image Generation (inline)` - integrates image generation with any chat and mode.
+- `Image Generation (inline)` - Integrates image generation with any chat and mode.
 Select an image-generation model in the plugin settings, enable the plugin, and ask the current model to create an image.
 The plugin does not require the `+ Tools` option to be enabled.

 - `Mailer` - Provides the ability to send, receive and read emails.

 - `MCP` - Provides access to remote tools via the Model Context Protocol (MCP), including stdio, SSE, and Streamable HTTP transports, with per-server allow/deny filtering, Authorization header support, and a tools cache.

-- `Mouse and Keyboard` - provides the ability to control the mouse and keyboard by the model.
+- `Mouse and Keyboard` - Provides the ability to control the mouse and keyboard by the model.

 - `OpenStreetMap` - Search, geocode, plan routes, and generate static maps using OpenStreetMap services (Nominatim, OSRM, staticmap).

-- `Real Time` - automatically appends the current date and time to the system prompt, informing the model about current time.
+- `Real Time` - Automatically appends the current date and time to the system prompt, informing the model about current time.

-- `Serial port / USB` - plugin provides commands for reading and sending data to USB ports.
+- `Serial port / USB` - Plugin provides commands for reading and sending data to USB ports.

 - `Server (SSH/FTP)` - Connect to remote servers using FTP, SFTP, and SSH.
 Execute remote commands, upload, download, and more.

 - `Slack` - Handle users, conversations, messages, and files on Slack.

-- `System Prompt Extra (append)` - appends additional system prompts (extra data) from a list to every current system prompt.
+- `System Prompt Extra (append)` - Appends additional system prompts (extra data) from a list to every current system prompt.
 You can enhance every system prompt with extra instructions that will be automatically appended to the system prompt.

-- `System (OS)` - allows you to create and execute custom commands on your system.
+- `System (OS)` - The plugin provides access to the operating system and executes system commands.

 - `Telegram` - Send messages, photos, and documents; manage chats and contacts.